Division of Longshore and Harbor Workers' Compensation (DLHWC)

 Permanent disability and death benefits payable to aliens and non-U.S. residents may be commuted by payment of half of the present value of future compensation, as determined by the OWCP district director.

 The injured employee is entitled to medical treatment by a physician of his/her choice, as the injury may require.
 Medical benefits may not be commuted.

 The employer should notify its insurance carrier, or if it is self-insured the claims administrator, as soon as it has knowledge of an injury.
 Medical treatment if needed should be authorized immediately.
 An Employer's First Report of Injury, Form LS-202, must be filed with the OWCP within 10 days of the injury, if it causes loss of one or more work shifts.
-Notice should be sent to DLHWC's Central Case Create site below.
-This is the address of our New York City DLHWC District Office, which is designated as the Central Case Create site for the entire program.
-This site creates cases for all new injuries, regardless of the location of injury or claimant’s home address.
+Notice should be sent to DLHWC's Central Case Create site below by one of three methods - preferably by using electronic submission through the SEAPortal.
 After the case is created, it is viewable electronically by the District Office with jurisdiction for the case.

 The Form LS-202 may be filed electronically.

 Additional forms and notices, as well as medical reports, should be filed with the OWCP as regulations require.

 A written claim for benefits must be filed with OWCP within one year of the injury or within one year from the last payment of compensation, whichever is later.